webqit/webflo/README.md

 For workflows in **the `/server` directory**, the *default action* of `next()`ing at the edge is to go match and return a static file in the `public` directory.

-So, above, should our handler receive static file requests like `http://localhost:3000/logo.png`, the expression `return next()` would get Webflo to match and return the logo at `public/logo.png`, if any; a `404` response otherwise.
+So, above, should our handler receive static file requests like `http://localhost:3000/logo.png`, the statement `return next()` would get Webflo to match and return the logo at `public/logo.png`, if any; a `404` response otherwise.

 ```shell
 my-app